pfrenssen/recurring_events/README.md

 of `recurring_events` by making use of these hooks.

-The `recurring_events` module also has a number of Field Inheritance plugins written to handle core fields, and custom plugins can be creared providing they implement the `FieldInheritance` annotation and extend the `FieldInheritancePluginBase` class.
+The `recurring_events` module also has a number of Field Inheritance plugins written to handle core fields, and custom plugins can be created providing they implement the `FieldInheritance` annotation and extend the `FieldInheritancePluginBase` class.
 The core plugins are defined in `src/Plugin/FieldInheritance`.